-Applications for candidature support funds are made directly to your School or Institute and must by endorsed by your supervisor and HDR Director.
+Applications for candidature support funds are made directly to your School or Institute and must by endorsed by your supervisor and Associate Dean, Research or HDR Director.

 If your project is likely to require ethics approval, you should begin to talk about this with your supervisor during the coursework stage in the lead up to your Presentation of Proposal.

-Following the successful completion of your Presentation of Proposal in Research Design 2, you will receive an email from the Graduate Research School indicating that you can proceed with your ethics application.
+Following the successful completion of your Presentation of Proposal, you will receive an email from the Graduate Research School indicating that you can proceed with your ethics application.

 Your thesis submission due date is calculated based on when you entered the research stage (Stage 2).
 The Graduate Research School will provide you with a specific submission date via your student email as this may differ between students.